Golf Strength and Conditioning Program to Improve Your Game

 A lot of what is presented as golf strength training programs has a therapy-focused angle.
 This is because many golf injuries are related to the overuse of muscles.
 In the past, the role of physiotherapists used to be to deal with the issues caused during golf games and so in most cases, golfers went to physiotherapists only after they were injured and not before.

 Nowadays, physiotherapists and other golf conditioning coaches are now moving to a prevention-by-training rather than cure-after-injury approach.
 Therapists are also exploring strength and conditioning to develop techniques for reducing injury.
-There is enough research to support that overuse injuries can be reduced by as much as half with strength training.
+There is enough research to support that overuse injuries such as Golfer's Elbow can be reduced by as much as half with strength training.

 Injury Prevention Through Golf Strength and Conditioning